chromilo/udacity-suse-scholarship/README.md

 Day 17:
 1. Yesterday I finished lesson 4.5.
 2. Today I finished lesson 4.6 working on 4.7 still.
 Posted my updates to my Github blog.
 3. SUSE Cloud Application Platform is deprecated so what can I use instead for the upcoming exercise?

+#st_canada
+1. What did your Study Team work on or participate in last week?
+A member posted a quiz to complete a couple of questions for group to answer.
+A few members met on Friday June 25 to help with lesson 3 blocks.
+Easypoll finished on Monday indicating 7/17 completion of lesson 3.
+2. What are your plans for this coming week?
+Meet again Friday July 2 at 3:30pm PST with members.
+Started new easypoll that ends Sunday.
+Resubmit study team competition form if poll improves on Sunday.
+Grab ideas from members via padlet or remind members of upcoming deadlines.
+3. Are you facing any challenges or blockers?
+17/52 completed poll so need more interaction.
+Slack does not notify members when meetings come up.
+No access to @channel or @here.

 Day 16:
 1. Yesterday I finished lesson 4.5.